 Section 121(c)(1)(A) of the Food and Drug Administration Modernization Act of 1997 (the Modernization Act) directed FDA to establish CGMP requirements for PET drugs.
-Concurrently with the issuance of this guidance, FDA is establishing these requirements in 21 CFR part 212.
+FDA established these requirements in 21 CFR part 212.

 1 This guidance has been prepared by the PET Steering Committee in the Center for Drug Evaluation and Research (CDER) at the Food and Drug Administration (FDA).